Lehoooo/discord_music_bot/README.md

 # discord_music_bot
-A simple Discord bot to play music into a voice channel
+A simple Discord bot to play music into a voice channel with support for Spotify & Youtube.

 # Features
 * Can play Spotify playlists, albums, and songs